 The Misadventures of Awkward Black Girl by Issa Rae

 Issa Rae is the creator of a web series by the same title, and she brings her funny and impactful insights on the perils of online dating and harassment, diet culture, beauty, and the self-love to this book.
 If you’re a fan of deadpan humor and awkward moments, you won’t want to miss this book.

 I Might Regret This: Essays, Drawings, Vulnerabilities, and Other Stuff by Abbi Jacobson

 Co-creator of Broad City Abby Jacobson chronicles her decision to move across the country to LA, and her journey along the way as she contemplates big life questions both serious and funny.
 Part road trip story, part healing journey, this is a wryly funny book about striking out on your own.

 Are you looking for more personalized funny book recommendations?
 Check out TBR: Tailored Book Recommendations!
 TBR is a service offering readers book recommendations that are catered to their individual tastes and taking in account past reading!
-TBR offers two different subscription levels: a digital-only level, which delivers three personalized book recommendations to your email inbox, and a hardcover subscriptions level, which delivers three brand-new, hand-picked hardcover books to your doorstep!
+TBR offers two different subscription levels: a recommendations-only level, which delivers three personalized book recommendations to your email inbox via a letter, and a hardcover subscriptions level, which delivers three brand-new, hand-picked hardcover books to your doorstep!

 To get started, all you need to do is fill out the reader survey!
 Share your favorite genres, recent favorite books, what you’re looking to read more of, any themes, and your dealbreakers and most-hated books for good measure!
 Then, sit back while expert Bibliologists pick out your perfect next read and get ready to read some awesome, funny books!